uiharu-kazari/kancolle-vice-admiral/README.md

 # KanColle Vice Admiral 🚢

+> 🚧 **EARLY DEVELOPMENT NOTICE** 🚧
+>
+> This project is just getting started and is not yet functional.
+Core features are still being implemented and everything is subject to change.

 An intelligent automation system for 艦隊これくしょん (Kantai Collection) that leverages AI to generate and execute browser automation scripts for daily, weekly, and seasonal tasks.

 ## 🎯 Features